 - To that end, I don't turn everything into a storage opportunity.
 I used to not see the point in buying a piece of furniture unless you could screw the top off to discover a hidden storage compartment within.
 But now, I try to resist that urge.
 Instead, I make my kid's bed serve as simply a bed — without fancy cubbies behind the headboard.

 - I don't maintain a "storage room."
-I will admit that this is all made easier by not having ample space in the form of a spare room or a garage or one of those pay-by-the-month climate-controlled lockers down the block.
-Having an entire room that can be filled with stuff you don't really need is the biggest crutch toward a clutter-free existence, so I'm thankful that my city-dwelling life.
+This lifestyle is all made surprisingly easier by not having ample space in the form of a spare room or a garage or one of those pay-by-the-month climate-controlled lockers down the block.
+Having an entire room that can be filled with stuff you don't really need is the biggest crutch toward a clutter-free existence, so I'm thankful that my city-dwelling life doesn't afford that opportunity to squirrel away things I won't use again.

 - I consider perishables and wall decor exempt.
 Although I follow the rule with tchotchkes and tabletop decor, if it's going on the wall, it is obviously not taking up previously occupied space.
 This same deviation from the rule can be applied to things that get used up, like candles and beauty products.
 If I want to try a new face mask, I'm not going to chuck a perfectly good one that will be gone in a month anyway.
 Still, if I rapidly became a face mask collector and the jars began littering my vanity, I'd have to set some stricter parameters.